Artwork Guidelines for Label Printing

 General Artwork Specifications

-At Abel Labels, we accept Print Ready PDFs with specific requirements to ensure the highest quality results.
+At Abel Labels, we accept print-ready PDFs with specific requirements to ensure the highest quality results.
 All colours must be converted to CMYK for digital printing or PMS for flexographic printing.
-The file should include a minimum 3mm bleed, and any photos or illustrations should be at a resolution of 300dpi for sharp, clear images.
-Fonts and links must be either embedded or provided separately, and no printer’s marks, such as trim marks, should be included.
-Additionally, finishing details or cutting lines should not appear on the print files.
+The file should include a 1.5mm bleed, and any photos or illustrations should be at a resolution of 300dpi for sharp, clear images.
+Fonts and links must be either outlined/embedded or provided separately.
+No printer’s marks, such as trim marks, should be included.
 These guidelines help us deliver your labels with precision and clarity.

 Considerations